valsamovich/cs.github.io/docs/tutorials/database.md

 Direct reading of operational databases is not feasible for any but the smallest and simplest BI applications and databases—for several reasons.
 Querying operational data can unacceptably slow the performance of operational systems, operational data have problems that limit their usefulness for BI applications, and BI system creation and maintenance require programs, facilities, and expertise that are normally not available for an operational database.

 Operational data may have problems.
 Because of the problems with operational data, many organizations have chosen to create and staff data warehouses and data marts. **Extract, transform, and load (ETL)** systems are used to extract data from operational systems; transform the data and load them into data warehouses; and maintain metadata that describes the source, format, assumptions, and constraints about the data.
 A **data mart** is a collection of data that is smaller than that held in a data warehouse and that addresses a particular component or functional area of the business.
+In the enterprise data warehouse distributes data to three smaller data marts, each of which services the needs of a different aspect of the business.

                                                 ------------------------------------------
                                                 | Web  |      |         BI Tools         |